 - After you finish this second topic related to art: How has your concept of art evolved?
 Did you know about Art Deco, Art Nouveau and other expressions you found here?

 The art of illustration in Uruguay

 - Marker talk: Write the following phrase on the board.

 Uruguay: a piece of art

-Take one minute and think of words which come to your mind with this phrase.
+Take one minute and think of words that come to your mind when you read this phrase.